dasmedeiros/spotify-etl/README.md

 Before using this project, ensure you have the following prerequisites:

 - Python 3.7 or higher installed on your system.
 - Access to a PostgreSQL database for storing Spotify data.
-You can use free instances available at [ElephantSQL](https://www.elephantsql.com/) for testing purposes.
+You can use free instances available at [ElephantSQL](https://www.elephantsql.com/)* for testing purposes.
-- Spotify API credentials (client ID, client secret, refresh token) obtained by creating a Spotify Developer application.
+- Spotify API credentials (refer to .env.example file) obtained by creating a Spotify Developer application.
 You can refer to [my other project](https://github.com/dasmedeiros/spotify-auth) where the process of obtaining and saving credentials in a `.env` file is facilitated.
 - If you wish to automate the ETL using Apache Airflow, have it set up.

+* The connection URL might come in the following format: postgres://{user}:{password}@{server}/{database} -> add the 'ql' to the string making it: postgresql://{user}:{password}@{server}/{database}

 ### Installation